nats-io/nats-site/content/blog/synadia-adaptive-edge.md

 # About the Author

-I'm Colin Sullivan, Product Manager at Synadia as well a long time NATS maintainer.
+I'm Colin Sullivan, Product Manager at Synadia and a long time NATS maintainer.

 At Synadia we see new use cases every day and are excited to help NATS users.
 We are invested in NATS and love to see it help solve increasingly common problems.
-If you're interested in learning more, contact us at info@synadia.com or myself directly at colin@synadia.com.
+If you're interested in learning more, contact us at <info@synadia.com> or myself directly at <colin@synadia.com>.